 The Revenue Service will compile a list of laid-off workers based on companies’ income tax declarations and will validate the accuracy of bank account details.
 It will submit the list of unemployed people and their bank account details to the State Employment Support Agency (SESA) under the MoIHLSA.

-SESA - legal entity of public law - State Employment Support Agency, state-subordinated institution under the administration of the MoILHSA.
+SESA – a legal entity of public law, a state-subordinated institution under the administration of the MoILHSA.
 SESA will pay the unemployment benefits of laid-off workers to the bank accounts provided by the Revenue Service.

 SESA will develop an online registration platform to identify self-employed and informal workers who lost their job because of the economic downturn resulting from the measures adopted to contain the outbreak.
 SESA will facilitate the meetings of interagency committee in charge of reviewing documents/identifying informal workers.
 The Committee will be established based on the Ministerial Decree (MoILHSA).
 SESA will pay the identified self-employed and informal workers to the bank accounts provided by individuals, a one-off benefit (eligible self-employed individuals may not be beneficiaries of unemployment benefits for laid-off workers in subcomponent 2.2).

-SSA – legal entity of public law – Social Service Agency - state-subordinated institution under the administration of MoILHSA, administers the state social protection and health programs, notably state pension, social assistance, as well as Universal Health Care program.
+SSA – a legal entity of public law, a state-subordinated institution under the administration of MoILHSA, administers the state social protection and health programs, notably state pension, social assistance, as well as Universal Health Care program.
 The SSA will reimburse the providers for COVID-19-related services.
 The SSA will reimburse facilities for the actual costs of medicines, diagnostics, and consumables used to treat COVID-19 cases.
 As for the social protection component, all social benefits will be implemented through SSA, which will determine and verify eligibility for those programs and will execute payments through the Liberty Bank.

-NCDC - NCDC is responsible for the public health of the entire population, including security and monitoring of epidemiological situation in the country, immunization, surveillance, disease prevention and timely response to public health emergencies, health promotion, information support, prevention of environmental hazards and behavioral risk-factors, development of applied and fundamental bio-medical scientific researches in public health and coordinates the public health lab services based on the “One Health” principle.
+NCDC is responsible for the public health of the entire population, including security and monitoring of epidemiological situation in the country, immunization, surveillance, disease prevention and timely response to public health emergencies, health promotion, information support, prevention of environmental hazards and behavioral risk-factors, development of applied and fundamental bio-medical scientific researches in public health and coordinates the public health lab services based on the “One Health” principle.
 There is a bio safety level (BSL) 3 laboratory and research center - Richard Lugar Center for Public Health Research - which falls under the structure of the NCDC.

 State Procurement Agency – independent legal entity of public law in Georgia.
-State Procurement Agency will provide overall guidance on procurement related issues as well as hands-on support for the Project implementation, as required.
+State Procurement Agency will provide overall guidance on the issues related to using the Ge-GP platform for procurement as well as hands-on support for the project implementation, as required.

 Coordination of activities with Development Partners/UN Agencies active in the health sector

-The members of the PIU will coordinate with the World Health Organization to strengthen the health care system and improve the response to public health threats.
+The members of the PIU will coordinate with the World Health Organization (WHO) to strengthen the health care system and improve the response to public health threats.
 PIU will also collaborate with the U.S. Canter for Disease Control on infection control issues.
 PIU alongside the United Nations Children's Fund (UNICEF) and the United Nations Population Fund (UNFPA), will take steps to improve access to health services for vulnerable population.
 PIU will support to Global Fund for reducing the risk of COVID-19 infection among KPs, PLHIV and TB patients.

-Environment Management – Infection Control and Waste Management
+Environment and Social Standards Management – Infection Control and Waste Management